biojava/biojava.github.io/_wikis/DazzleQuickStartGuide.md

 Configure using dazzle.xml
 --------------------------

+-   drag the web.xml file from the dazzle-webapp dir to the webcontent/web-inf dir then drag all the other files from that dir into the webcontent dir above the web-inf dir!!!
 -   now go to the dazzlecfg.xml file that you just moved into the webcontent folder and alter the "value" next to filename for all occurances and put a / in front e.g. change "test.embl" to